DaPandamonium/PandaPal/README.md

 PandaPal is a project created for self-learning purposes, aiming to provide hands-on experience with Bootstrap while building a simple yet engaging dating app for pandas.
 Through this project, you'll have the opportunity to explore and practice Bootstrap's grid system, components, and utilities to create a responsive and visually appealing web application.

-## Features

-- User-friendly interface for browsing panda profiles.
-- Swipe functionality for liking or passing on panda profiles.
-- Easy-to-use navigation and interaction elements.
-- Responsive design for seamless use on various devices.

 ## Getting Started